WasabiAiR/stow/README.md

 #### Getting an `Item` by URL

-If you have a stow URL, you can use it to lookup the kind of location:
+If you have a Stow URL, you can use it to lookup the kind of location:

 ```go
 kind, err := stow.KindByURL(url)